mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 internal model of the TCP state machine to determine when TCP flows start and end, allowing them to manage state for these flows; for UDP flows, they must rely on timeouts.
 These timeouts are generally short relative to those for TCP
-{{IMC- GATEWAYS}}, requiring UDP- encapsulated transports either to generate unproductive keepalive traffic for long-lived sessions, or to tolerate connectivity problems and the necessity of reconnection due to loss of on-path state.
+{{IMC-GATEWAYS}}, requiring UDP- encapsulated transports either to generate unproductive keepalive traffic for long-lived sessions, or to tolerate connectivity problems and the necessity of reconnection due to loss of on-path state.